akmalfaditya/Bootcamp/Practice/Creating Types in C#/Nested Types/README.md

-# Nested Types 🪆
+# Nested Types

-## 🎯 Learning Objectives
+## Learning Objectives

-By mastering this project, you will:
+By learning this project, you will:
 - **Understand Type Nesting**: Learn how to define types inside other types for better organization
 - **Master Access Control**: Use access modifiers to control nested type visibility
 - **Leverage Private Access**: Exploit nested types' ability to access outer class private members